genexlance/chamberboss/progress.md

 - ❌ Add Google Analytics tracking

 ## Current Status
-The Chamber Membership Manager plugin is ready for its initial release as a free plugin.
-The accompanying website is complete and ready for deployment to Netlify.
-The plugin includes all core functionality described in the PRD:

-1. Membership management
-2. Business listings
+The Chamber Membership Manager plugin has been enhanced with all requested features.
+The plugin now includes:

+1. Business listings with defined fields (logo, title, description, phone number, website, address, category)
+2. A member signup shortcode
-3. Business directory
+3. Enhanced business directory with category filtering
-4. Stripe integration
-5. MailPoet integration

 ## Next Steps
+1. Test the updated features
-1. Deploy website to Netlify
+2. Deploy website to Netlify
-2. Submit plugin to WordPress.org repository
+3. Submit plugin to WordPress.org repository
-3. Create marketing materials
 4. Begin user testing with chamber of commerce partners
-5. Plan future feature development based on user feedback

 ## Files Created
 - `/site/` - Complete website for plugin promotion and download